Cryptic-19/Flutter_Project_1/README.md

 ## Module 2

-First Commit: Implemented Log In and Authorization.
-Second Commit: Implemented automatic SAVE feature for calculations separately for each user.
+First Commit: Implemented Log In and Authorization.\n Second Commit: Implemented automatic SAVE feature for calculations separately for each user.
 Will try to complete the next few tasks as soon as possible.